HARMONi-7 Clinical Study

 Have you or someone you love been diagnosed with metastatic PD-L1 high non-small cell lung cancer (NSCLC) that has never been treated?

-If so, there is a phase 3 clinical trial called HARMONi-7 that you may want to ask your doctor about.
+If so, there is a phase 3 clinical study called HARMONi-7 that you may want to ask your doctor about.

 HARMONi-7 is a randomized, double-blinded, global Phase 3 study of ivonescimab versus pembrolizumab for the first-line treatment of metastatic non-small cell lung cancer in patients whose tumors have high PD-L1 levels.

-Find a HARMONi-7 Clinical Trial Site Near You and Participation Criteria (opens in new window)
+Find a HARMONi-7 Clinical Study Site Near You and Participation Criteria (opens in new window)

 contact your doctor or submit a Medical Information Form

-What is the purpose of this clinical trial?
+What is the purpose of this clinical study?

-The purpose of this phase 3 clinical trial is to measure overall survival (OS), progression free survival (PFS), and safety of ivonescimab compared to pembrolizumab for the treatment of NSCLC that has spread.
+The purpose of this phase 3 clinical study is to measure overall survival (OS), progression free survival (PFS), and safety of ivonescimab compared to pembrolizumab for the treatment of NSCLC that has spread.

 Ivonescimab is an investigational treatment, which works by blocking two separate targets in the body to decrease the cancer cells’ ability to live, grow, and spread.